The Sutherland Brothers: Personal details

+Iain George Sutherland was born on 17 November 1948 in Ellon, Aberdeenshire.
+Younger brother Gavin was born on 6 October 1951 in Peterhead.
+Their father was a civil servant in the local employment office, and played violin and accordion in a dance band called "The Melody Makers"; he was said to have a large collection of jazz records, and was inspired by French violinist Stéphane Grappelli.
+According to Gavin, most of their ancestors worked in the fishing industry.
+Gavin received his first guitar on his tenth birthday in 1961.
+In the 1960s, the family moved to the English Midlands.

+Gavin first listened to rock and roll after listening to records owned by his friend's older brother.
+He was first inspired by The Shadows and according to him, whenever Cliff Richard and The Shadows were on television, he was always focused on Hank Marvin.
+Through this band, he learned how to play his first song on guitar, the Shadows' instrumental F.B.I.; Gavin later met his hero through mutual friend Bruce Welch, rhythm guitarist for the Shadows.
+The brothers both decided they wanted to be musicians in 1964, while on holiday at the Isle of Man, where they saw a poster for a "beat group competition", featuring five groups from Liverpool.

+Iain died of an illness on 25 November 2019, aged 71.

 Career

 The Sutherland Brothers began their career in 1968 as A New Generation, having some success with the single "Smokie Blues Away" (which used a melody based on the second movement of Dvořák's New World Symphony), backed with "She's a Soldier Boy" on Spark.
 Subsequently with the Sutherland Brothers Band (featuring bassist Kim Ludman and drummer Neil Hopwood), they won a new recording contract with Island Records and put out an album in 1972.
 Their first single as the Sutherland Brothers Band was under this contract and was a minor hit, "The Pie", in January 1972.
 Their follow-up single was "Sailing", which had much radio play but was commercially unsuccessful (it was later covered by Rod Stewart).

 Their second album Lifeboat was billed simply as Sutherland Brothers, and was recorded with different backing musicians.
 They released another two singles in 1972 (one as the Sutherland Brothers Band, one as Sutherland Brothers), then in early 1973, in an effort to diversify and expand their folk-based sound, the Sutherland Brothers joined forces with a local rock band known as Quiver.
 Quiver was originally formed by guitarist Tim Renwick and bassist John 'Honk' Lodge (both formerly with Junior's Eyes and David Bowie), but soon comprised Tim Renwick, guitarist and singer Cal Batchelor, bassist Bruce Thomas and drummer Willie Wilson.
 Most of the members of Quiver are also featured on Al Stewart's albums Orange (1972) and Past, Present and Future (1973).